 If you’re considering separating from your wife moving forward to live as separated married couples, try these 11 things first.

 Before separating from your wife, it’s important to be really honest with yourself.
 Ask yourself:

 Why do you really want to end the marriage?
 Sometimes you truly want it to end, but sometimes what you actually want is for things to change.
-Anticipating a change should not be confused with any of the reasons to separate from a spouse.
+If there is a chance those changes can be accomplished it is not yet time to separate from a spouse.

 Are you blaming your wife unfairly for your own unhappiness?
 Sometimes what we really need is to pay more attention to our own needs and take better care of our own well being instead of expecting our partner to do it.